imagej/imagej.github.io/_pages/plugins/xlib.md

 i0 + x
 ```

 will calculate a copy of the image i0 overlayed by a horizontal ramp.
+The value of 'x' (and 'y', 'z' for 3D volumes) is internally defined as the local x-coordinate (y-coordinate, z-coordinate for 3D volumes).

 The code line